 FWU AG is a stock corporation under German law based in Grünwald at the address Bavariafilmplatz 7, 82031 Grünwald, registered in the commercial register of the Munich district court (Amtsgericht) under HRB 129417.
 FWU AG is the joint group parent company of the FWU Group.
+On July 19, 2024, FWU AG, Grünwald, filed for preliminary insolvency and on December 01, 2024, applied for the opening of insolvency proceedings.

-75.1% of the shares in FWU AG are held by Dr Manfred Josef Dirrheimer, Bavariafilmplatz 7, 82031 Grünwald (on his own behalf and on his own account), who is also the CEO of FWU AG.
+78.4% of the shares in FWU AG are held by Dr Manfred Josef Dirrheimer, Bavariafilmplatz 7, 82031 Grünwald (on his own behalf and on his own account), who is also the CEO of FWU AG.
 10% of the shares in FWU AG are held by Management Forum International GmbH, which in turn is wholly owned by Dr Angela Sol Dirrheimer, Munich.